-Pay to win (sometimes abbreviated to P2W) is a term used to describe when a game allows for players to spend real money to gain a competitive advantage over non-paying opponents.
+Pay to win (sometimes abbreviated to P2W) is a term used to describe when a game allows players to spend real money to gain a competitive advantage over non-paying opponents.
 Most F2P games in this genre offer the ability to spend real money to buy premium currencies that are then used to obtain new characters, skins, and other cosmetics that don't affect the balance of the game.

 Is Pokémon Unite Pay To Win?

 Rather than limit its microtransactions and premium currency to speed up the unlock process of non-competitive cosmetics, the offending Pokémon Unite pay to win mechanic does allow players to gain a district competitive advantage.
 It's one that can be obtained through regular play, but paying real money will speed up the process.
-The way this works is through the Pokémon Unite Held Items.
-Simply put, a Pokémon can have three Held Items equipped to it and once.
-It brings these into each match to gain passive abilities like faster movement speed when outside of combat and passive health recovery.
-They also come with some relatively small core stat bonuses as well.
-These can all be obtained easily enough with in-game currency earned just by playing, but the issue boils down to the ability to upgrade them with the Item Enhancer currency.
+The way this works is through Pokémon Unite Held Items.

+Each Pokémon can have three Held Items equipped to it at once, which it brings into each match to gain passive abilities like faster movement speed, higher Physical or Special Attack, and passive health recovery.
+They also come with small core stat bonuses as well.
+These can all be obtained with currency earned through regular play, but the issue boils down to the ability to upgrade them with the Item Enhancer currency.

 Currently, Item Enhancers can be obtained by raising your Trainer Level, completing Event objectives, exchanging tickets earned through regular play, and as rewards for the free tiers of the Pokémon Unite Battle Pass.
 This means there is no easily noticeable method to obtain Item Enhancers by using real-world currency.